Modular Systems Support Agile and Flexible Supply Chains

 The Interfaces are the Key to the Modular Supply Chain

 To meet the change in volume demand or change in design, modularity will enable agility in operations supported by module strategies and standardized interfaces.
-In addition, the supply chains can be tailored to the strategy to match capabilities for external suppliers or internal production.
+In addition, the supply chains can be tailored to the strategy to match the capabilities for external suppliers or internal production.

 Why a Modular Supply Chain is Resilient towards External Disturbances

 Earlier, we described the three fundamental strategies for modules and interfaces that can be leveraged by the supply chain when properly aligned.
 In the past few years, resilient supply chains have been a necessity.
 Supply chain managers have nightmares about pandemics closing borders and shutting down production.
 Capacity shortages in electronic components have caused shockwaves throughout most industries.